aerosense-ai/data-gateway/README.md

 ```

 ### Testing
-These environment variables are needed to run the tests:
+These environment variables need to be set to run the tests:
-* `GCP_SERVICE_ACCOUNT=/path/to/service/account/file.json`
+* `GCP_SERVICE_ACCOUNT=/absolute/path/to/service/account/file.json`
 * `STORAGE_EMULATOR_HOST=http://localhost:9090`

 Then, from the repository root, run